cdrhim/learning-of-the-week/README.md

 ### Week 40
 ##### (Oct. week 2) of 2022

+- (287) Why is there a ' ' (space) and AS at the same time in a query?
+Spaces within [] or "" count as a space-recognizable column name.
+  -
+- (287) Does SQL join always need to have anchors?
+  -
 - (287) SQL - Difference between UNION, UNION ALL, and JOIN.
   - https://stackoverflow.com/questions/10538539/join-two-select-statement-results
 - (286) CPU's ALU -> GPU's rendering -> NPU